-14 thousand years ago, when I was 9 years old, my father sent me into the meadow to herd his small flock of cows.
-From the nearby forest, where I was told never to wander, I heard the sound of a thrush, so melodious it almost seemed like a human song.
-At the time I did not know that all human song comes from the animal kingdom.
+14 thousand years ago, when I was 9 years old, my father sent me into the meadow to herd his meager goat flock.
+From the forest, where I was told never to wander, I heard a thrush song so melodious that it almost seemed like the call of an angel.
+At the time I did not know that songs do not descend from above, but rise up from the animal kingdom.

-Allured by the voice, leaving my cows to graze contently on thistles and clover, I plunged into the woods where it grew thickest, greenest, most seductively wild.
+Allured, I abandoned my goats, who grazed contentedly on thistles and clover, and plunged into the woods where it grew thickest, greenest, and most wild.

 Under a blossoming dogwood tree I met a boy my own age.
 His skin was blue as a rain-laden cloud in early May.
-His eyes were like trillium dancing in fern shadows.
-Being the king's only son, he superciliously gave me a commandment: "Leave all your duties and make mischief."
+His eyes were twin trillium dancing in fern shadows.
+Being a prince, he superciliously gave me a commandment: "Leave all your duties and make mischief with me."

 "Is this permitted?"
 I asked.

-"Yes," he said, " because this world needs mischief more than work."
+"Yes," he said, " because the world needs mischief more than work."

-"There is only one rule, and I have given it to you.
-When you fall in love, it is your duty to break every other law."
+"There is only one rule.
+Fall in love.
+Then it is your duty to break every other law."